-Automating processes cannot be initiated without understanding what are the most profitable areas for automation, and if processes are currently in a suitable state for an RPA project.
-Organizations need to understand that RPA is not a silver bullet of success, if the foundation for such a project is not fertile.
-Moreover, the return on the investment is qualified based on whether the correct processes that are high volume and repetitive were selected for robotic automation.
+Automating processes cannot be initiated without understanding what the most profitable areas for automation are, and if processes are currently in a suitable state for an RPA project.
+Organizations need to understand that RPA is not a silver bullet of success if the foundation for such a project is not fertile.
+Moreover, the return on the investment is qualified based on whether the correct processes that are high volume and repetitive are selected for robotic automation.

 1. Understand Processes, Deviations, and Variations.

 “Improvement cannot be done without understanding the current state”.
-This applies for process improvement – how to improve process efficiency with robotics without knowledge about what the current process state is or what kinds of deviations or variations there exist?
-Process mining brings vital insight by revealing the as-is process state from a data-driven perspective, and reduces the ambiguity caused by decision-making based on a hunch.
-Same time the understanding of, which are the wanted process steps and what are the deviations that cause most of the unnecessary steps and work, is built.
+This applies to process improvement – how to improve process efficiency with robotics without knowledge about what the current process state is or what kinds of deviations or variations there exist?
+Process mining brings vital insight by revealing the as-is process state from a data-driven perspective and reduces the ambiguity caused by decision-making based on a hunch.
+Same time the understanding of, which are the necessary process steps and what are the deviations that cause most of the unnecessary steps and work, is built.

 2. Harmonize Processes.

-Processes naturally have very wide variations and it is not effective nor profitable to use RPA on all process variations, but only on the most frequent ones.
+Processes naturally have extensive variations, and it is not practical nor profitable to use RPA on all process variations, but only on the most common ones.
 Programming the software robots is quite expensive, and a misplaced investment would not pay itself back ever.
 Therefore, processes should be harmonized first, to create high volumes per variation.
 Only then the automation by robotics would be as beneficial as possible.
 The more different variations robots need to cope with, the higher the RPA costs are.

 3. Implement RPA Solution.

 This is a pure RPA project implementation step of constructing the rules for robots and programming the workflow execution.